 The output is genuinely strong for a midsize pickup.
 Combined output is 430 hp and 480 lb-ft of torque, and BYD claims a 0–62-mph sprint of 5.7 seconds.
 Numbers like that would have been unremarkable in a half-ton truck a decade ago and would have required a 6.2-litre V8 burning premium fuel to produce.
 The Shark 6 delivers them through two motors that fit inside the axles they drive, with no parasitic losses to a transmission, no idle fuel consumption, and no warm-up cycle before peak torque becomes available.

-The 3,500 kg tow rating is achieved the same way.
-Under load, the controller manages axle distribution dynamically — keeping the rear motor loaded for grip while the front motor handles stability, adjusting in real time to weight transfer, grade, and surface.
+The Performance trim's 3,500 kg tow rating (the base and Premium are rated at 2,500 kg) is achieved the same way.
+Under load, the controller manages axle distribution dynamically, keeping the rear motor loaded for grip while the front motor handles stability, adjusting in real time to weight transfer, grade, and surface.
 A conventional truck achieves the same end through mechanical means: a stiff frame, a heavy transfer case, and a driver who knows when to lock the differentials.
 The Shark 6 achieves it through code, and the code is cheaper to ship than the hardware.

 Instant torque from a standstill is the part that will sell the truck the moment a buyer test-drives it.
-Pickup buyers value the feeling of effortless pull off the line — it is the reason the V8 survived in the half-ton segment for forty years after it was thermodynamically obsolete.
+Pickup buyers value the feeling of effortless pull off the line, it is the reason the V8 survived in the half-ton segment for forty years after it was thermodynamically obsolete.
 Electric motors deliver that feeling at a fraction of the operating cost and without the warm-up rituals of a turbo diesel.
-The Shark 6 is the first pickup to deliver V8 throttle response in a $45,000 package, and the dual e-axle architecture is the reason it can.
+The Shark 6 is among the first pickups to deliver V8 throttle response in a package priced like a mid-trim Ranger, and the dual e-axle architecture is the reason it can.

 Design Intent: Why the Shark 6 Looks the Way It Does